MeetMangrove/playbook/the_rules.md

 **2 - Hubs**

-As a MM, you’re welcome to create hubs all around the world.
+As an MM, you’re welcome to create hubs all around the world.
 Mangrove hubs are gathering members in a common city.
 For example, if 4 members are located in Austin, TX, they can create a Mangrove hub there by finding an office and working together.